slegs/cgrates-docker/README.md

 ### SESSION Environment Variables

-In SESSION type, if pairing with a Kamailio in Kubernetes then deploy both Kamailio and CGRATES SESSION as a pair of containers in your deploy yaml.
+In SESSION type, if pairing with a Kamailio in Kubernetes then deploy both Kamailio and CGRates SESSION as a pair of containers in your deploy yaml.
 Each pair of containers will have 1-1 connection on port supplied below on the Pod using the default localhost address `127.0.0.1`.
 If using a remote Kamailio just specify the remote host address (IP/FQDN)

 * `CGRATES_KAMAILIO_ENABLED` with default `false`.
 Used to update config to enable a Cgrates/Kamailio evapi real time rating and control connection.
 * `CGRATES_KAMAILIO_EVAPI_HOST` with default `127.0.0.1`